 The mid-quarter convention treats all property placed in service (or disposed of) during any quarter as placed in service (or disposed of) on the midpoint of that quarter.
 However, no depreciation is allowed under this convention for property that is placed in service and disposed of within the same tax year.
+Enter "MQ" in column (e).

-Mid-month convention (MM).
-This convention applies ONLY to residential rental property, nonresidential real property (lines 15h or 15i), and railroad gradings and tunnel bores.
+Mid-month convention.
+This convention applies only to residential rental property, nonresidential real property (lines 15h or 15i), and railroad gradings and tunnel bores.
 It treats all property placed in service (or disposed of) during any month as placed in service (or disposed of) on the midpoint of that month.
+Enter "MM" in column (e).